Soldatstar/HS24-Cloud/04-storage/own_report.md

 * Workload 1 (Block Storage): Use Ceph as a distributed block device for VMs or applications, providing scalable storage that can be attached to clients and formatted for use.

 * Workload 2 (File Storage with CephFS): Use CephFS to provide a distributed file system for shared access by multiple clients.
 Clients can mount the file system on their systems.

 * Workload 3 (Object Storage): Use Ceph to host and serve object-based data, such as HTML pages, through an S3-compatible API.

+### Viktor

+* Workload 1 (Ceph Block Storage): I learned how to set up a Ceph cluster with multiple OSDs and create a block storage pool.
+I also learned how to create a client and an image for the block storage pool.

+* Workload 2 (Personal Reflection): I enjoyed working on the Ceph workloads and learning about distributed storage systems.
+I found the hands-on experience with Ceph to be valuable and informative.